 Bronwood is a tiny town located in the state of Georgia.
 With a population of 311 people and just one neighborhood, Bronwood is the 439th largest community in Georgia.

-Bronwood is a blue-collar town, with 54.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Bronwood is generally considered to be a blue-collar town.
+54.07% of the Bronwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Bronwood is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Bronwood who work in sales jobs (11.11%), management occupations (11.11%), and office and administrative support (8.89%).

 One downside of living in Bronwood, however, is that residents on average have to contend with a long commute, spending on average 30.87 minutes every day commuting to work.

-As is often the case in a small town, Bronwood doesn't have a public transportation system that people use for their commute.
+Bronwood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bronwood in 2022 was $25,051, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $100,204 for a family of four.
 However, Bronwood contains both very wealthy and poor people as well.